|

 2. You do not need to file an SED for domestic U.S. shipments, such as those to Hawaii.
 However, an SED is required for shipments from the USA to Puerto Rico and the U.S. Virgin Islands.

-If a shipment is not exempt, you must file a SED.
+If a shipment is not exempt, you must file a Statement of Exemption (SED).
 Without it, the shipment cannot be released for export.

 How to File SED Using Our Online Booking Form: